chguizz/chguizz/README.md

 <!-- # Chiara Guizzaro -->

-Hi, I'm Chiara, a student of the University of Padua (Italy).
+Hi, I'm Chiara, a student of the University of Padua.
 I'm graduating in the master's degree of Computer Engineering, Artificial intelligence and Robotics.
 I like challenging myself in solving different problems and learning new things.

 ## 💻 Skills